TiagoWeintraub/TiagoWeintraub/README.md

 ## 🌍 English

-Here are a few ways to translate this into English, depending on where you plan to use it (like a GitHub profile, a resume summary, or a LinkedIn bio).

-Option 1: Professional & Direct (Recommended)
-This version uses standard industry terminology that recruiters look for.

 - 👨‍💻 I work as a Data Engineer, developing ETL processes using technologies such as Python, AWS Glue, dbt, Data Lakes, CI/CD Pipelines, Data Governance, and Containers.
 - 🔋 Experienced in Agile methodologies.